[Click this link to Biblegateway.com for Bible in new window/tab]

 And we know His exceedingly great pleasure in us this very moment as we heed His call to repent and be healed, so His glorious Son may be unveiled within us for all to see….

-I suggest that we now deliberately pause to consider each of the following strongholds of sin, asking the Lord to show us which ones might be spiritual roots of diseases that afflict us individually.
-We pray to be sensitive and responsive to His conviction while resting assured that there is no condemnation for those of us in Christ Jesus.
+I suggest that we now deliberately pause to consider each of the following strongholds of sin, asking the Lord to show us which ones might cause diseases that afflict us individually.
+We pray to be sensitive and responsive to His conviction while resting assured that there is no condemnation for those of us in Christ Jesus, who do not live according to the sinful nature but according to the Spirit (Ro.
+8:1).
 Afterwards, let’s thank God for the revelation, confess our sins both to Him and to an accountability partner, pray to receive His grace, and then BE healed by the Lord who already healed us 2,000 years ago!

 Judging by mere appearances (John 7:24)

 May this list serve as a springboard as we remain sensitive to the Holy Spirit’s loving touch…

 Praise the Lord, O my soul, and forget not all His benefits – who forgives all your sins and heals all your diseases (Psalm 103:2-3).

 He who conceals his sins does not prosper, but whoever confesses and renounces them finds mercy.
 (Proverbs 28:13).

 Those whom I love I rebuke and discipline.
 So be earnest and repent.
 Here I am!
 I stand at the door and knock.
 If anyone hears My voice and opens the door, I will come in and eat with him, and he with Me.
 To him who overcomes, I will give the right to sit with Me on My throne, just as I overcame and sat down with My Father on His throne.
 (Revelation 3:19-21).